Tanesha Beckford, MD

 Publications other than research

-Publishing book chapters, blog posts, newsletter articles, etc. that discuss a topic within the field of women's health would certainly help to strengthen your application and show your dedication to the field.
-More important, however, such publications help to expand your knowledge base about the topics and about this field of medicine.
+Publishing book chapters, blog posts, newsletter articles, etc., that discuss a topic within the field of women’s health would certainly help to strengthen your application and show your dedication to the field.
+More importantly, however, such publications help to expand your knowledge base about the topics and this field of medicine.

 How many recommendations should I get?
 Who should write these recommendations?

 In general, three letters of recommendation are required, one of which must be from your program director or chair of the emergency department.
 If possible, try and obtain a letter of recommendation from a physician whose career is linked to women’s health topics, such as an international emergency physician or a physician who completes research in related topics.
 Do not fret, however, if you do not have such physicians available as letter writers from your residency program.
 Focus instead on obtaining three strong and outstanding letters of support.

 What if I decide to work as an attending before applying?
 Can I still be competitive when I apply for fellowship?